 - Gothenburg cycle routes - information on cycling in Gothenburg.

 - Information on Cycling in Stockholm.
-(It is in Swedish but there is a link to a Google translation)
+(It is in Swedish but Google translation can do a good job at translating it for you)

 - Map and route planner for cycle routes in Stokholm. (in English)